coli-saar/coli-saar.github.io/gfolds.md

 To compare GFoLDS' learining-acceleration to a similarly-sized textual model, we pretrained two BERT comparison (BERT-C) models on the same data (the surface sentences, not the logical forms) for the same number of epochs (four).

 To test (1), we evaluated the model on two tasks designed to probe its elementary linguistic knowledge: POS-prediction and quantifier prediction.
 For (2), we evaluated the model on the RELPRON dataset (Rimell et al., 2016).
-Due to the claim made in the \refhyp that linguistically-informed LMs learning of complex patterns is *accelerated*, we evaluated the model at regular intervals throughout pretraining (80 evenly-spaced chackpoints), in order to measure the rate at which it is learning.
+Due to the claim made in the LKCH that linguistically-informed LMs learning of complex patterns is *accelerated*, we evaluated the model at regular intervals throughout pretraining (80 evenly-spaced chackpoints), in order to measure the rate at which it is learning.

 Assuming that the LKCH holds, we should expect to see GFoLDS outperform the BERT-C models on the complex task (RELPRON) throughout the pretraining process, as&mdash;according to the hypothesis&mdash;GFoLDS is able to learn complex patterns faster than textual LMs.